jimmycrisp1/basic-ubuntu-system-maintenance/README.md

 # basic-ubuntu-system-maintenance
-$ Receuved some help from GPT on this making it for my own system, figured it would be a good first share on github.
+$ Received some help from GPT on this making it for my own system, figured it would be a good first share on github.
 ENJOY!

 General comprehensive bash script for maintaining your Ubuntu system.
 This script includes updating package lists, upgrading packages, cleaning up, and removing old kernels.